Eleni Hasaki

 About Eleni Hasaki

-Research: Eleni Hasaki, a Professor of Anthropology at the School of Anthropology and a Professor of Classics at the Department of Religious Studies and Classics, received her Ph.D. from the University of Cincinnati (with a Fulbright Scholarship) and her B.A. from the University of Athens, Greece.
+Research: Eleni Hasaki, a Professor of Anthropology at the School of Anthropology and a Professor of Classics at the Department of Religious Studies and Classics, received her Ph.D. from the University of Cincinnati (with a Fulbright Scholarship) and her B.A. from the University of Athens, Greece (being a first generation college student).
 She is the co-director of the Laboratory for Traditional Technology, where she has established a Ceramic Artist Residency.
 Her research focuses on the operational knowledge, economic strategies, and social networks of industrial communities in ancient Greece and the wider Mediterranean.
 She is the author and co-editor of three books, as well as numerous journal articles and book chapters.
 Her work has received funding from major agencies.
 She teaches a wide array of undergraduate and graduate courses, maintains close ties with the Honors College, and was recently recognized with the University of Arizona's Excellence in Graduate Teaching and Mentoring Award.
 She has extensive intramural and extramural service, as grant and manuscript reviewer, and with committee and local society work at the Archaeological Institute of America.

-Research: Her multi-faceted approach to the technology and operation of ancient Greek craft communities includes five interconnected projects: a) the Digital Humanities project, The WebAtlas of Ceramic Kilns in Ancient Greece; b) the Experimental Archaeology open-air lab, The Ancient Greek Pyrotechnology; c) The Energetics of Potters and Painters in Ancient Greece to reconstruct the ancient timetables of forming and decorating ancient Greek ceramics; d) The Potters' Quarters in Transition, Moknine, and ethnoarchaeological project of spatial organization in Tunisian pottery industries; and e) SNAP: Social Networks of Athenian Potters, a collaborative project on Social Network Analysis, supported by the NEH Digital Humanities Advancement Grant.
+Research: Her multi-faceted approach to the technology and operation of ancient Greek craft communities includes five interconnected projects: a) the Digital Humanities project, The WebAtlas of Ceramic Kilns in Ancient Greece; b) the Experimental Archaeology open-air lab, The Ancient Greek Pyrotechnology; c) The Energetics of Potters and Painters in Ancient Greece to reconstruct the ancient timetables of forming and decorating ancient Greek ceramics; d) The Potters' Quarters in Transition, Moknine, an ethnoarchaeological project of spatial organization in Tunisian pottery industries; and e) SNAP: Social Networks of Athenian Potters, a collaborative project on Social Network Analysis, supported by the NEH Digital Humanities Advancement Grant.

 She has authored or co-edited three peer-reviewed books: a monograph on Potters at Work at Ancient Corinth: Industry, Religion, and the Penteskouphia Pinakes.
 She has co-edited the Reconstructing Scales of Production in the Ancient Greek World with M. Bentz (University of Bonn, Germany) and is currently finishing the volume Technology, Crafting, and Artisanal Networks in the Greek and Roman World with D. Elia and M. Serino (University of Turin, Italy).
 Her interdisciplinary, often collaborative, scholarship has appeared in Journal of Historical Network Research, Interdiscilinaria Archaeologica (Natural Sciences in Archaeology), and Tree-Ring Research.
 She has worked closely with modern artists to highlight ancient practices, including Alan LeQuire’s Athena Parthenos and the Nashville Parthenon.
 Hasaki has received funding for her research from leading institutions, including the Archaeological Institute of America, the American School of Classical Studies at Athens, Harvard's Loeb Classical Library Foundation, and the Samuel H. Kress Foundation.
 She has held advanced fellowships at Harvard's Center for Hellenic Studies and at the National Gallery of Art, Center for Advanced Study in the Visual Arts (CASVA).